23 December 2025

 Know what was ordered, from whom, and at what cost.

-BillBoox is built specifically for real restaurant operations, not just billing screens.
+BillBoox is designed specifically for restaurant operations, not generic billing.

-Inventory management in BillBoox is embedded directly into daily workflows, so teams don’t rely on spreadsheets or manual stock updates.
+Inventory management is embedded directly into daily workflows, so teams don’t rely on spreadsheets or manual stock corrections.

 | Feature | Basic Systems | BillBoox POS |